Parallel-NetCDF/E3SM-IO/cache_async_vol.md

-# Case Study - Running with Cache Vol and Async Vol
+# Case Study - Running with Cache VOL and Async VOL
 * [Build Instructions](#build-instructions)
 * [Run Instructions](#run-instructions)
 * [Example Output](#example-output)

-This case study runs E3SM-IO using HDF5 with [Cache Vol](https://github.com/hpc-io/vol-cache) and [Async Vol](https://github.com/hpc-io/vol-async) enabled.
+This case study runs E3SM-IO using HDF5 with [Cache VOL](https://github.com/hpc-io/vol-cache) and [Async VOL](https://github.com/hpc-io/vol-async) enabled.

-Cache Vol is an HDF5 plugin that incorporates fast storage layers (e.g, burst buffer, node-local storage) into parallel I/O workflow for caching and staging data to improve the I/O efficiency.
+Cache VOL is an HDF5 plugin that incorporates fast storage layers (e.g, burst buffer, node-local storage) into parallel I/O workflow for caching and staging data to improve the I/O efficiency.

-Async Vol is another HDF5 plugin that takes advantage of an asynchronous interface by scheduling I/O as early as possible and overlaps computation or communication with I/O operations, which hides the cost associated with I/O and improves the overall performance.
+Async VOL is another HDF5 plugin that takes advantage of an asynchronous interface by scheduling I/O as early as possible and overlaps computation or communication with I/O operations, which hides the cost associated with I/O and improves the overall performance.

-Both Cache Vol and Async Vol can be enabled by directly setting the environment variables without modifying E3SM-IO source codes.
-This case study gives an instruction on how to install Cache Vol and Async Vol, and gives an demo of how to run E3SM-IO with them.
+Both Cache VOL and Async VOL can be enabled by directly setting the environment variables without modifying E3SM-IO source codes.
+This case study gives an instruction on how to install Cache VOL and Async VOL, and gives an demo of how to run E3SM-IO with them.

 ## Build Instructions
 ### Prerequisite